Lemon-Chad/jpizza/README.md

 A fast to type and easy to ship language for developers on the go!

+## Why Use It?

+Now you’ve just heard of this new lang called JPizza, but why use it?
+We’ll let’s dissect it.
+JPizza has unique syntax that’s fun to use and fast to type.
+It’s multiparadigm and supports a variety of coding styles.
+Do you like static typing?
+You can statically type functions, arguments, variables, etc. by using special syntax.
+Do you like dynamic typing?
+Leave out the static typing syntax or statically type to the ‘any’ type.
+Enjoy functional programming?
+Use the ‘func’ header to set the main function.
+Object-oriented fan?
+Use the ‘object’ header to set the main object for the file.
+So as you can see so far, no matter what paradigm or theory you’re a fan of, you can use it in JPizza.
+But what about runtime?
+Do you like compiling your code?
+Compile the AST to a ‘jbox’ file using the ‘compile’ tag when running your code, or just run it without the tag to run it interpreted!
+But what’s the point of all of this if you don’t know what you can do with JPizza?
+Well… you can do everything!
+Bytecode manipulation, GUIs, games, CLIs, apps, networks, discord bots, and more!
+So there is virtually no reason to learn JPizza, so you should probably get started.

 ## Features
 - Syntactic sugar to increase speed when programming
 - Framework to build your app to other machines